Virtual Meetings Are Done; Long Live Teleconference / Videoconference Meetings

 Sound too good to be true?
 It just might be.
 The just cause and emergency options for emergency/just cause videoconference meetings: (a) can only be used on a limited basis (no more than twice in a calendar year for just cause, or the greater of two or 20% of the regular meetings in a calendar year, or three consecutive meetings); (b) require board approval or acknowledgment; and (c) in order to be used, at least a quorum of the board must be in-person, in a singular location within the charter school’s jurisdiction.

-The YMC team is standing by to assist the board through any kind of scenario that arises, with personalized legal advice.
+The YMC team is standing by to provide personalized legal advice to the board in any scenario that arises.

 Do We Have to Set Up Teleconference Locations at All Schoolsites and Resource Centers?